amarrerod/knapsack_ae_api/README.md

-# 🎒 Knapsack Autoencoder API - FastAPI + Keras + Tuning 🚀
+# 🎒 Knapsack Autoencoder API - FastAPI + Keras 🚀

 Encode and decode variable-sized **0/1 Knapsack Problem** instances (from 50 to 1000 items) using a state-of-the-art **Autoencoder** served via **FastAPI**.